 - 1. Perform the following steps to enable these options for the server: - 2.
-On the Metrics Engine server, navigate to the config/java.properties file. - 3.
-Edit the config/java.properties file.
-Add any additional arguments to the end of the line that begins with start-metrics-engine.java-args. - 4.
-Save the file.
+On the server, navigate to the config/java.properties file.

-5. Run the following command for the new arguments to take effect the next time the server is started:
+- 3. Edit the config/java.properties file.
+Add any additional arguments to the end of the line that begins with start-<server>.java-args. - 4.
+Save the file. - 5.
+Run the following command for the new arguments to take effect the next time the server is started: